agnescameron/teaching-site/_posts/hunter/2020-03-16-seeking-arrangements.md

 ### in-class exercise
 In this exercise, we'll make a start on the week's assignment together to walk through issues and talk about our ideas for the week.

-1. Take the data-set that you obtained last week.
-First, try running through these elements in a simple loop, appending them as elements to a page using jQuery.

-2. After you've all got that working, try something more complex: perhaps positioning, or adding CSS

-3. Once everyone in the group has done that, think about about the *kind of data* that you have.
-How might you think about displaying it? make some sketches, and talk about them as a group.
+1. In your groups, discuss together the *kind of data* that you have.
+How might you think about displaying it? make some sketches (use a pen and paper, or your new photoshop licenses!), or verbal description, and talk about them as a group.

-4. Together, pick *one* of the sketches, and break it down into the steps required to make it.
+2. Together, pick *one* of the sketches, and break down the steps required to make it.
+What kind of methods might you make use of?

+3. If there's time, try prototyping (either in pseudo-code, or real code) how you'd display that data on a webpage.

 ### assignment
 *due {{page.assignment-due}}*<br>